JJ81/HC2.0-Project-Admin/README.md

-# Holdemclub TV 2.0 Project
+# HC-Mobile

-## Tech Stack
+1. Node.js + Express
-1. Nodejs & Expressjs & NPM
+2. AMD + jQuery + lodash
-2. MySQL & Redis
+3. Cache with Redis
-3. Test with Mochajs
+4. MySQL
-4. Bower & AMD & jQuery & lodash
+5. PM2 + Nodemon
-5. PM2 & Nodemon
+6. Test Automation with Mocha  (Will Be Soon)
-6. eslint & babel + ES6 (partially)
+7. Remote Deploy with AWS CodeDeploy and PM2 Deploy